nxnarbais/datadog-partner-app/nodejs-dummy/README.md

 If you app has a public url, it is possible to create traffic with some browser and api tests.

 ## TODO

+To improve this repository for more advanced exercices:

 - Add notes on how to configure log ingestion
 - Add dashboards, log pipelines, etc. to inject into environment